Respect for Human Rights

 Formulation of the Human Rights Policy

-Toyota Industries formulated the Toyota Industries Group Human Rights Policy (“Human Rights Policy”) in September 2021 under the belief that we should step up our ongoing human rights initiatives.
+Toyota Industries has formulated the Toyota Industries Group Human Rights Policy (“Human Rights Policy”) under the belief that we should step up our ongoing human rights initiatives.

 Toyota Industries Group Human Rights Policy